Faith Connections on Mental Illness

 FCOMI believes in providing caring support directly to people managing their symptoms of mental illness and to their families, helping them through their struggles, and serving as an example to other faith-based organizations that strive to support people with this need.

 Since 2011, FCMI has hosted an annual one-day conference featuring nationally recognized experts speaking on issues related to faith and mental illness.
-This year on April 5th we will be having our 9th Annual Conference called, Hope and Healing: Faith Communities and the Suicide Crisis.
+This year our conference is going virtual on Thursday, May 6th, 2021, with the focus being Hope & Healing: Faithfully Practicing Community Inclusion, Click here to register and find out more information.

-Monthly meetings typically feature an educational program, plus opportunities for exchanging information about relevant mental health community events every second Monday of the month from 3:30-5:00pm at St. Thomas More Catholic Church in Chapel Hill.
-On Monday, January 14th we will be having a presentation and discussion on promoting inclusion and resilience in the faith community for families and individuals affected by Alzheimer’s and related conditions.
+Monthly meetings typically feature an educational program, plus opportunities for exchanging information about relevant mental health community events every second Monday of the month from 3:30-5:00pm virtually during the COVID-19 pandemic and once we are able to meet in-person again they will go back to being held at at St. Thomas More Catholic Church in Chapel Hill at the same time and date.